15 Books on Singapore That’ll Give You Serious Wanderlust

 The story follows the life of Ah Boon, a poor boy born before WWII in a humble fishing village on the coast of Singapore.

 The first time his father takes him fishing, Ah Boon discovers several magical islands that no one knew existed.
 The islands are pristine and beautiful, and the waters are teeming with fish.
 Thanks to his magical gift, the family prospers.
-They’re able to send Ah Boon to school where he meets Siok Mei, a smart and passionate girl who he develops a deep bond with.
+They’re able to send Ah Boon to school where he meets Siok Mei, a smart and passionate girl whom he develops a deep bond with.

 Then Japan invades and tragedy strikes the family.
 After the Japanese are defeated, the British return.
 But Singaporeans have had enough of the inequality, injustices, racism, neglect, and poverty of British rule.
 They demand independence.